Priyanshu-CODERX/extended-reality-roadmap/README.md

 | Multiple Image Tracking | <a href="https://youtu.be/YFp-AYOb0t4">Multi Image Tracking with Vuforia</a>, <a href="https://library.vuforia.com/objects/detect-and-track-multiple-targets-simultaneously">Vuforia Simultaneous Tracking</a>|
 | Vuforia Virtual Buttons | <a href="https://youtu.be/X3iWYUN2i6M">Theory & Implementation Virtual Buttons</a>, <a href="https://library.vuforia.com/objects/virtual-buttons">Best Practices, Configuration and Implementation of Virtual Buttons</a> |

-If you're looking to develop Augmented Reality (AR) applications using Vuforia and Unity Engine, it's important to start with the basics and follow best practices.
+<b>Developer Tip 2 ⚒️: </b>If you're looking to develop Augmented Reality (AR) applications using Vuforia and Unity Engine, it's important to start with the basics and follow best practices.
 Developing AR apps using Vuforia and Unity with a proper development pipeline can help you gain a solid foundation and understanding of the tools involved.
 This will make it easier to transition to more advanced Markerless AR development in the future and help you create better AR experiences overall.

 # Level Three: Developing Markerless Augmented Reality Applications with AR Foundation